rust-lang/blog.rust-lang.org/posts/inside-rust/2021-01-15-rustdoc-performance-improvements.md

 Giant thank you to [**@danielhenrymantilla**](https://github.com/danielhenrymantilla) both for writing up the fix, and discovering and fixing several other macro-related bugs along the way!

-- Inlining items that are only reachable from an export.
-'Inlining' is showing the full documentation for an item at a re-export (`pub use std::process::Command`) instead of just showing the `use` statement.
-It's used pervasively by the standard library and facade crates like `futures` to show the relevant documentation in one place, instead of spread out across many crates. **@jyn514** hopes this could be done in `clean` instead, but has no idea yet how to do it.

 If all these issues could be fixed, that would be an even bigger speedup - there would be no need to walk the tree in the first place!

 ### Continue to shrink `clean::Item`